iCherishxixixi/ScribbleDose/README.md

 ```
 ### License

 The source code in this repository is released under the MIT License.
+See [`LICENSE`](LICENSE) for details.

-The processed ScribbleDose annotations released on Zenodo are distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+The processed ScribbleDose annotations released on [Zenodo](https://zenodo.org/records/20110954) are distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 Users should also follow the data usage terms of the original GDP-HMM AAPM dataset.

 ### Acknowledgments